LambicJaune/pokedex/README.md

 How to get the project running : TBC

-Project dependencies : JavaScript ES6 and higher, ESLint rules, Bootstrap, Poppers.js.
+Project dependencies : JavaScript ES6 and higher, ESLint rules, Bootstrap, JQuery Core 3.3.1, Poppers.js.

 Which API the project uses : TBC